-Based on the results of previous soil and ground-water sampling conducted at the SLDS, categories of known or potential ground-water contaminants have been identified for the site.
-Based on the identified categories, ground-water samples collected at the site will undergo laboratory analytical analysis for the parameters previously identified in Table 3-4.
-Details regarding the analytical testing methods to be used for chemical analysis of these ground-water samples are presented in the SAG.
+Based on the results of previous soil and groundwater sampling conducted at the SLDS, categories of known or potential groundwater contaminants have been identified for the site.
+Based on the identified categories, groundwater samples collected at the site will undergo laboratory analytical analysis for the parameters previously identified in Table 3-4.
+Details regarding the analytical testing methods to be used for chemical analysis of these groundwater samples are presented in the SAG.

-Purging and sampling of ground-water monitoring wells will be accomplished using dedicated bladder-type pumps, non-dedicated electrical submersible or peristaltic pumps, bailers, or similar equipment.
+Purging and sampling of groundwater monitoring wells will be accomplished using dedicated bladder-type pumps, non-dedicated electrical submersible or peristaltic pumps, or similar equipment.
 Field measurements of static water level, pH, specific conductance, oxidation-reduction potential, temperature, dissolved oxygen, and turbidity will be recorded during purging and sampling activities.
+The water level is measured prior to purging, after the well has reached equilibrium, and during purging to assess drawdown.

-In cases where ground-water recharge into a monitoring well is rapid, ground-water samples will be collected immediately after completion of purging.
-However, in cases where recharge is slow, ground-water samples will be collected as soon as sufficient ground water is present in the well.
-If the volume of the ground-water sample collected from a slow-recharge well is not sufficient to perform both field parameter and laboratory analysis, the entire volume of the sample will be used for the laboratory analysis, and field parameter measurements will not be conducted.
-Ground-water samples collected for analysis of metal, radiological, and water-quality (new wells only) parameters will be collected as unfiltered.
-The USACE may elect to take both filtered and unfiltered samples at any ground-water monitoring well, particularly at new wells in which the turbidity is greater than 50 NTUs and at existing wells if adverse sampling conditions make it difficult to obtain samples free of sediment.
+In cases where groundwater recharge into a monitoring well is rapid, groundwater samples will be collected immediately after completion of purging.
+However, in cases where recharge is slow, water quality parameters and water levels will be measured during well purging.
+If an appreciable decrease in water level (greater than 1 ft) is observed, the purge rate will be decreased in an attempt to stabilize drawdown.
+If a well is purged dry, a groundwater sample will be collected after 75 percent of groundwater level recovery, or 24 hours.
+Groundwater samples collected for analysis of metal, radiological, and water-quality (new wells only) parameters will be collected as unfiltered.
+The USACE may elect to take both filtered and unfiltered samples at any groundwater monitoring well, particularly at new wells in which the turbidity is greater than 50 NTUs and at existing wells if adverse sampling conditions make it difficult to obtain samples that are free of sediment.